-Celebrating the centenary of the Strathmore Meteorite, Down to Earth was a small display that reunites the four fragments for the first time, along with pieces of the three other meteorites found on Scottish soil.
+Celebrating the centenary of the Strathmore Meteorite, this display reunited the four fragments for the first time.

 Around 13:15 on 3 December 1917 scores of people, from Northumberland to Aberdeenshire, saw an unusually bright, fiery mass streaking through the sky.
 A loud explosion was heard and four fragments fell to earth between Coupar Angus and Blairgowrie in Strathmore.
 Three landed in fields and one crashed through the roof of a cottage.
 These four pieces were all recovered and collectively became known as the Strathmore Meteorite.